infraling/atomic/docs/org.corpus-tools.atomic.doc/README.md

 ### User documentation

 User documentation is written in chapters, where the Markdown file should be named `[dd]-[chaptername].md`, e.g., `01-introduction.md`, where `[dd]` represents the toc level.
-Note that all files to be included in the documentation must be added to the pandoc build in `pom.xml` in two places (for HTML and PDF), cf. comments there.
+Note that all files to be included in the documentation must be added to the pandoc build in `pom.xml` in the `merge` execution, cf. comments there.

 ## Build